Notification Sinks¶

 Ask the platform support assistant directly:

-"Create a notification sink called #escalations with my Slack webhook https://hooks.slack.com/services/... for AUTO_PAUSED triggers on SHOPIFY_WIDGET"
+"Create a Discord notification sink called #escalations with webhook https://discord.com/api/webhooks/... for AUTO_PAUSED on SHOPIFY_WIDGET"

-The assistant can create, list, and test sinks for you.
+The assistant can create Slack, Discord, or Telegram sinks, list them, and test them for you.

 Step 3: Test It¶